 As the region's only Level I Trauma center, Harborview Medical Center (HMC) is well known for innovations and excellence in trauma care and its centers of emphasis: Trauma, Burn, Neurosciences, AIDS/STD CARER, and mentally-and medically- vulnerable populations.
 In addition to the centers of emphasis, HMC serves a mission population for King County.
 Harborview employees are committed to the vital role the institution plays in the immediate community, as well as the entire Northwest region.
 HMC is owned by King County and managed by the University of Washington (UW) and serves as a training site for UW’s School of Medicine.
 The UW is proud to be one of the nation’s premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty.

-HMC RADIOLOGY has an outstanding opportunity for a part time 90% FTE day shift IMAGING TECHNOLOGIST.
+HMC RADIOLOGY has an outstanding opportunity for a part time 90% FTE variable shift IMAGING TECHNOLOGIST.
 Under the direction of the Radiology Supervisor, Lead Technologist, Radiologist, or other Physician, this individual will perform skilled radiographic procedures that assist in the diagnosis or treatment of patients.
 Additionally, the person in this role will provide the appropriate education to patients and their families prior to and post Radiology procedure and exercises responsible judgment in recognizing and reporting significant situations relating to patient care.

 Standards of Daily Practice: